 A vehicle is deemed abandoned (Transportation Code Section 683.031(a)(3)) the 10th day after the date the First Notice was mailed or published in a newspaper.
-The licensed vehicle storage facility must report the motor vehicle as abandoned to the law enforcement agency in the jurisdiction where the vehicle is located or the Texas Department of Public Safety within 7 days of the determination the vehicle is abandoned if fees include storage charges.
+The licensed vehicle storage facility must report the motor vehicle as abandoned to the law enforcement agency in the jurisdiction where the vehicle is located within 7 days of the determination the vehicle is abandoned if fees include storage charges.
 No storage charges may be assessed if law enforcement is notified after the 7th day.